 Teach your teething puppy the right way to chew

-So, if you’re thinking of punishing or training your puppy against chewing, it’ll be counterproductive.
+So, punishing or training your puppy against chewing will be counterproductive.
 Not only will you damage your relationship with your pet, but you’ll also make teething puppies more anxious, which can lead to more destructive behavior.

 So, what can you do?
 A more practical solution is to train your dog to chew appropriately.